hpe-storage/python-hpedockerplugin/docs/replication.md

 1. For a replication-enabled backend, it is mandatory to specify 'replicationGroup' option while creating replicated volume.
 2. User cannot create non-replicated/standard volume(s) using
 replication-enabled backend.
-In order to do so, she would need to define another backend in hpe.conf with similar details as that of replication-enabled backend except that "replication_device" field is omitted.
+In order to do so, user would need to define another backend in hpe.conf with similar details as that of replication-enabled backend except that "replication_device" field is omitted.